Daniel-K-Ivanov/notes-on-software-architecture/README.md

 - Buy vs Build - use of-the-shelf-components; only build what you have to
 - Services must be stateless (except for persistence and caching layers)
 - Scale out instead of Scale up

+"There is no good or bad architecture without context; architecture needs to take specific quality attributes into account"